How to Change or Reset a WordPress Password (2023)

 Changing and resetting the password might appear to be the same process because the outcome is the same - a new password for your account.

-The difference between the two is the situation where you use a particular process.
-The process of resetting a password is used when the user no longer has the correct password for any reason.
-Usually, this happens when the user forgets the password.
+The difference is the situation where you use a particular process.
+Password reset is used when the user no longer has the correct password.
+It usually happens when the user forgets the password.

 In contrast, the password change process is usually used to change the password in case of a security incident.
-In such cases, the user often has the right password but needs to change it to block unwanted access to the website.
+In such cases, the user often has the correct password, but they need to change/update it to block unwanted access to the website and keep their site secure.

-You can use the Lost Password feature if you know the username of the registered email account associated with the profile.
+If you know the username of the registered email account associated with the profile, you can use the Lost Password feature.

 To change the password, go to the WordPress login page and click Lost your Password.